 If you didn’t get the fascinating picture of the operating machinery of the universe, I urge you to go back through the steps again.
 You should realize that words are semantic symbols that get between us and the objects they describe and becloud the thing they are supposed to represent.
-A wise man once said, “I never made one of my discoveries through the process of rational thinking,” and “Look deep into nature, and then you will understand everything better.”
-His name is Albert Einstein.
+A wise man once said, “I never made one of my discoveries through the process of rational thinking.”
+That was also Albert Einstein.

 It doesn’t really matter what words we use, what matters is what is happening.
 The temporal rights paradigm connects law with reality in a practical, implicit way that empowers natural rights by revealing their intrinsic source.
 Once you have seen that wordless vision of the universe in action, you see that rights are everywhere and in constant operation.

 That is the paradigm of temporal rights.
 It is the most powerful paradigm for the unassailable establishment of the natural rights that are the essence of human rights.
 They are all inalienable — you can’t violate the stone’s space without violating the stone itself.
 Forced restraint of speech or belief is slavery.
 Restraint of a capability is a violation of its owner — the contraction of the thing to some lower level of being.

 Finally, a word to those who say there is no such thing as “natural rights”: if you don’t think these natural rights exist, then you have no right to say so and no authority to say so, and even if you persist in saying so, no one will recognize your authority to say so because you are saying that such authority does not exist.